 - Strain customer relations

-It's important for companies to know their options when it comes to lowering shipping, freight and transportation costs.
-One of the easiest ways to accomplish this, is to reduce the weight of your packaging.
+It's important for companies to know their options when it comes to lowering shipping, freight, and transportation costs.
+One of the easiest ways to accomplish this is to reduce the weight of your wooden crate.

-Below is an example of how one such manufacturer was able to reduce their shipping costs by 28%.
+Below is an example of how one such manufacturer was able to reduce its shipping costs by 28%.

 For 6 months Luke, a rep at a Composite Manufacturer, has been competing for a military contract bid.
 He was at the final stages of the process and desperately needed to reduce the final shipping costs in order to be more competitive on the bid.

-He picked up the phone and called his packaging provider, Valley Box Company.
+He picked up the phone and called his shipping crate provider, Valley Box Company.

-Luke explained his challenge to his Packaging Expert, Gary Motika.
-Familiar with the current packaging design, Gary asked a few questions about where the packaging would be stored during transit.
-Luke explained that they would be stored inside a warehouse and shipped via air to its final destination, inside another warehouse.
+Luke explained his challenge to his Shipping Crate Expert, Gary Motika.
+Familiar with the current shipping crate design, Gary asked a few questions about where the crate would be stored during transit.
+Luke explained that they would be stored inside a warehouse and shipped via air to their final destination, inside another warehouse.

-Valley Box Engineers worked closely with the Composite Materials Manufacturer company to design a hybrid triple wall and wood package capable of holding the payload, which successfully reduced the overall weight of the packaging.
+Valley Box engineers worked closely with the Composite Materials Manufacturer company to design a hybrid triple wall and wood shipping crate capable of holding the payload, which successfully reduced the overall weight of the shipping crate.